trekdemo/ruby-threading/slides.md

 2. To facilitate the C extension API
 3. To reduce the likelihood of race conditions in your Ruby code

+Note:
+  A race condition involves two threads racing to perform an operation on some shared state.

 ## What is possible with MRI?
 ``` ruby